Coursitout/Anki-Template/README.md

 # Anki-Template
-Card template for Anki cards with Embeded webpages and Youtube Player.
+Card template for Anki cards with embedded webpages and Youtube Player.

 Screenshots :